You have a few story ideas in your head and want to know how to write a great story.

 You might read that some writers prefer to write without a plan and say that they let their characters drive the story.

 It might work for some writers.
-But I’ve learned by trying this method that is very easy to get lost.
+But I’ve learned by trying this method that it is very easy to get lost.
 Or, more precisely, to lose the plot completely.

-Of all the writing tips I could give to a new writer, it would be to plan well to write well.
+Of all the writing tips I could give a new writer, it would be to plan well to write well.

-Now you can start writing your book.
+Now you are almost ready to start writing your book.

-2. Choose your point of view
+4. Choose your point of view

 If you don’t know what point of view (POV) is, you need to find out before you write a single word.

-If you plan to write fiction, it almost always uses the third person POV.
+If you plan to write fiction, it almost always uses the third-person POV.
 In other words, he said, she said, they went, he looked, she wondered.

 You will also almost always use the past tense, which is logically called the storytelling tense.

-Deciding on your point of view will clarify who is telling your story, and make writing much easier.
+Deciding on your point of view will clarify who is telling your story and make writing much easier.

-3. Work on the consistency of your writing voice
+5. Work on the consistency of your writing voice

-Look at the words you use in your narrative in particular and search for changes.
-Is your register changing from formal to informal without any reason?
+Look at the words you use in your narrative in particular.
+Then search for changes in your tone or formality.

 6. The passive is toast

 As I noted at the start of this article, using the passive voice is where many new writers go wrong.

-On occasions when I have reviewed or edited a story, the first thing I do is check for overuse of the passive.
+On occasions when I have reviewed or edited a story, the first thing I do is check for the overuse of the passive.

+It doesn’t matter if you are writing a high school essay or a full-length novel.
 The passive leaves too many questions unanswered and events and actions undescribed.

 Tom was trapped.

 Darkness filled his tiny prison as they covered the entrance above his head with wooden beams.
-He heard the rumbling thunder of a storm approaching, and the villains laughing at his fate.
+He heard the rumbling thunder of a storm approaching and the villains laughing at his fate.